DotBow/Blender-Launcher/README.md

 ## How to thank the developer?

-* :blush: The best reward is always feedback and a happy user face!
+* :blush: The best reward is feedback and a happy user face!

 ***